-Nature vs Nurture theories have wasted a lot of energy of human beings.
+Nature vs. Nurture theories has wasted a lot of energy of human beings.
 Plato is considered first to realize that you are made of not only flesh but also an intellectual soul.

 In Greek Mythology, when gods created man, they endowed him with divinity.
 However, the man started challenging them.
 They feared his potentials and decided to deprive him of the might.